 - 4. Combine salt and flour, and at low speed blend in three additions, just until incorporated.

 - 5. In a clean mixer bowl, using the whip attachment, beat the egg whites on medium speed until frothy.
 Increase the speed to medium-high and continue beating until firm peaks form.
-Using a large rubber spatula, gently fold one-third of the egg whites into the batter to lighten the mixture, then fold in the remaining egg whites in two more additions.
+Using a large rubber spatula, gently fold 1/3 of the egg whites into the batter to lighten the mixture, then fold in the remaining egg whites in two more additions.
+The batter should actually be a stiff dough.

 - 6. Divide the batter into thirds (each measuring approximately 1 2/3 cups) and place into three separate bowls.
 Tint one portion with the green food coloring, blending until evenly colored.
 Tint another portion with the red food coloring, again blending until evenly colored.
 The remaining batter is not colored.
-Spread the batters in the pans, smoothing the tops with a small offset spatula.
+Spread the batters in the pans, using a small offset spatula to push the stiff batter into the corners of the pan and smooth the surface.
 Be sure the batter is evenly distributed, especially into the corners of the pans.
+If the batter is tricky to spread, try lightly wetting the back of the spatula with a very small amount of water.

-- 7. Bake for 10 to 12 minutes or until the tops are firm to the touch and slightly brown.
-Let stand on wire racks until cool enough to handle, then invert each pan and peel off the parchment.
+- 7. Bake the cakes for 10 to 12 minutes, or until the tops are firm to the touch but not browned.
+(If you’re going to err with the baking time, it’s actually better for the cakes to be slightly underdone as opposed to overdone.)
+Let the cakes rest in the pans on wire racks until cool enough to handle, then invert each pan and peel off the parchment.

 - Assemble the layers